mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 <img alt="You can assign permissions to users on this screen" src="/assets/img/pro-user-guide/user-admin-permissions.png" class="admin-screenshot" />

 Once you have created the basic staff user account, you’ll be taken to a page where you can assign roles and permissions.

-You can also always edit any user from the table at the top of the Users page by clicking ‘edit’.
+You can also always edit any user from the table at the top of the 'Users' page by clicking ‘edit’.
 Select the roles or permissions you wish that user to have, and click ‘submit changes’.

 #### Setting categories to users and roles